paulvha/apollo3/README.md

 ## ===========================================================

 Different examples for the Apollo3 processor.

 ## Getting Started
-In the different folders are different programs with a readme file
+In the different folders are different programs with a readme file.
+Also check the .odt files which can be read with nearly any word processor.

 ## Prerequisites
+### Linux/Raspberry PI
 Some examples have an optional Bluetooth client that requires Bluez bluetooth stack : http://www.bluez.org/download/

+### Arduino
+ArduinoBLE and (optional) BME280
+Apollo3 Sparkfun library version (at least) 2.0.1

 ## Software installation
 Obtain the zip and install like any other for the Arduino